Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's data for financial year 2022 shows median income in Armidale Surrounds - South SA2 was $44,920, with average income at $53,704.
-This is below national averages of $49,459 (median) and $62,998 (average) for Rest of NSW.
-By September 2025, estimated median income in Armidale Surrounds - South SA2 would be approximately $50,584, with average income at $60,476, based on Wage Price Index growth since financial year 2022.
-According to the 2021 Census, incomes in Armidale Surrounds - South rank modestly, between the 29th and 31st percentiles for household, family, and personal incomes.
-The predominant income cohort is $1,500 - 2,999, representing 30.4% of locals (1,845 people).
-Housing costs are manageable with 88.1% retained, but disposable income ranks at the 34th percentile and the area's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Armidale Surrounds - South SA2 is below the national average.
+The median assessed income is $44,920 and the average income stands at $53,704.
+This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $50,584 (median) and $60,476 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Armidale Surrounds - South rank modestly, between the 29th and 31st percentiles.
+The data shows that the predominant income cohort spans 30.4% of locals (1,845 people) in the $1,500 - 2,999 category, which aligns with the broader area where this cohort likewise represents 29.9%.
+Housing costs are manageable with 88.1% retained, but disposable income sits below average at the 34th percentile and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income